To fund your EasyEquities USD account, you need US Dollars - plain and simple.

 There are 2 scenarios that will affect how you fund your EasyEquities USD account, which we will deal with individually below.
 Please note, funding your account with a credit or debit card is NOT allowed:

-This is probably the situation facing most EasyEquities clients so don't fret.
+This is probably the situation facing most EasyEquities clients so don't fret, you have two options as follows:

-So until we have that clever solution is in place, funding your EasyEquities USD account needs to be made by SWIFT Payment.
-This is a quick international payment offered by most South African banks.
+If you prefer to make the payment from your own bank account and don't mind paying more, then you can fund your EasyEquities USD account by SWIFT Payment.
+This is an international payment offered by most South African banks.
 Most offer it through their respective online banking platforms.
-All you need to do is login and provide your bank with:
+You can login and provide your bank with:

 - Our EasyEquities Citibank USD account details - you can find these details on the Deposit page of your EasyEquities USD account